Skip to main content

 Survey of major developments within Islamic philosophy from the early classical to the early modern period.
 Focuses on the ideas and figures that have shaped Islamic philosophy through the centuries, as well as the contexts in which those ideas were produced.
 Topics covered include the transmission of Greek philosophy into Arabic.
 Islamic Peripatetic philosophy, Illuminationism, Shi'ite philosophy, and philosophical Sufism, including the great synthesis of Mulla Sadra.

-Study of the distinctive religious ideas, movements, and figures of Medieval Judaism [500 CE-1700 CE].
-Topics include theology, philosophy, Talmudic and Biblical exegesis, mysticism, Jewish-Christian polemics, and law.
-Emphasis will be placed not only on content and form, but also on historical and social context.
+Study of the distinctive religious ideas, movements, and figures of pre-Modern Judaism [500 CE-1700 CE] with an emphasis on how Judaism’s encounter with medieval Islam and Christianity influenced these new Jewish expressions.
+Topics include theology, philosophy, Biblical interpretation, mysticism, Jewish-Christian polemics, and law.
 Same as JS 344 and MDVL 344.

 REL 345 - Medieval Civilization